 Simple English definitions for legal terms

-Read a random definition: short position
+Read a random definition: pay or quit

 Federal National Mortgage Association (FNMA), also known as Fannie Mae, is a company that helps people buy and sell mortgages.
 It is owned by private individuals but is regulated by the United States government.
 FNMA provides a place where people can buy and sell mortgages that are guaranteed by the Veterans Administration or insured under the Federal Housing Administration.
 This helps make it easier for people to get a mortgage and for banks to lend money for mortgages.